 Admission: $15, free for kids under 2

 Visitors can put their imagination to work making a stop motion claymation movie, or visit the tech lab to play with robots.
 The music studio contains every instrument you could dream up, while the innovation lab inspires visitors to invent creations of their wildest dreams.
 The sketch studio allows visitors to populate a virtual city with buildings they draw themselves, while the AR sandbox allows kids to create their own topographic map with kinetic sand.
-The children’s creativity museum is temporarily closed due to COVID-19.
+The children’s creativity museum is now open on the weekends.

 Admission: Free for kids under 3 and California public school teachers, $19.95 for kids aged 4-12 $14.95 for seniors, youth, teachers, and people with disabilities, and $29.99 for adults.